This article applies to Code42 CrashPlan version 5.

 This article describes how to disable data key sharing.
 Data keys are the raw bytes used to encrypt backup data.
-By default, data keys only exist on the source device and a trusted authority server or external keystore.
-By default, an authority server shares data keys with storage servers that request them for purposes of maintenance or web restore.
+By default, data keys only exist on the source CrashPlan app device and a trusted master server.
+By default, a master server shares data keys with storage servers that request them for purposes of maintenance or web restore.

 To improve system security, you can disable sharing data keys.
 In hybrid installations, you might disable key sharing because you do not want to send data keys off-premises regardless of the functional limitations.

-When data key sharing is disabled, users cannot perform web restores.
-However, users can still perform restores from the Code42 app on their devices, and maintenance can still run on storage server archives.
+When data key sharing is disabled, CrashPlan users cannot perform web restores.
+However, CrashPlan users can still perform restores from the CrashPlan app on their devices, and maintenance can still run on storage server archives.

 Disable data key sharing